developertown/frontend/react/cra-template/template/README.md

 ### Dependencies

-See package.json for the complete list below are is a list of primary libraries used to support this application
+Below is a list of the primary libraries used to support this application.
+See package.json for the complete list.

 | Dependency                                                                             | Description                                                 |
 | -------------------------------------------------------------------------------------- | ----------------------------------------------------------- |